mortizm1988/lecture_financial_statements_analysis/topic_3_investing.md

 - Depreciation: tangible asset
 - Amortization: intangible asset

 Allocation is not a valuation process.
-It is a way to match the cost of an asset with the revenues it generates :exclamation:
+It is a way to match the cost of an asset with the revenues it generates:exclamation:

 ---
 ### Depreciation methods

 -  Useful life: physical deterioration, technological obsolescence, legal life
--  salvage value: expected value of the asset at the end of its useful life
+-  Salvage value: expected value of the asset at the end of its useful life
 -  Allocation method: straight-line, accelerated, or units of production
 -  Managers decide which method to use at the time of acquisition

 ---
 Example
 The purchase of a new machine has the following characteristics:
 - Purchase price: $800,000
 - Estimated residual value: $50,000
 - Expected useful life: 5 years
 - total production capacity: 100,000 units (15,000 units in year 1 and 23,000 units in year 2)